zhaoyutim/DeepseekChat/README.md

 # StableLMChat
-Web Chatbot based on StableLM and Django.
-This WebUI is able to generate ChatGPT like responses with StableLM model.
+Web Chatbot based on DeepSeekV3, Django and Langchain.
+This WebUI is able to generate ChatGPT like responses with DeepSeekV3 model.

 ## Repo Structure
     .